Woody Harrelson: Legal issues

 On June 1, 1996, Harrelson was arrested in Lee County, Kentucky, after symbolically planting four hemp seeds to challenge the state law that did not distinguish between industrial hemp and marijuana.
 Harrelson had arrived in the county with his attorney, former Kentucky governor Louie B. Nunn, an agent and a camera crew from CNN.
 While at a local hotel, Harrelson phoned the county sheriff, Junior Kilburn, to advise him of his intentions.
 Kilburn and Deputy Sheriff Danny Towsend arrived at the location where Harrelson informed them he would be.
 With the cameras rolling, Harrelson planted the hemp seeds into the ground.
 Once planted, Kilburn placed Harrelson under arrest for cultivating marijuana and booked him into the county jail.
 He was released on $200 bail the same day.
 He later signed autographs and posed for photos with deputies.
 He was acquitted of those charges with the help of Nunn after just 25 minutes.
 The events were featured in the 2010 Michael P. Henning documentary film Hempsters: Plant the Seed.

 In 2002, Harrelson was arrested in London after an incident in a taxi that ended in a police chase.
 Harrelson was taken to a London police station and later released on bail.
 The case was later dismissed after Harrelson paid the taxi driver involved in the incident £550 ($844).
 This became the inspiration for his 2017 live-streamed film Lost in London.

 In 2008, TMZ photographer Josh Levine filed a lawsuit against Harrelson for an alleged attack outside a Hollywood nightclub in 2006.
 A video of the incident appeared to show Harrelson grabbing a camera and clashing with the photographer.
 Los Angeles prosecutors declined to press charges against the actor, but Levine filed a suit that summer asking for $2.5 million in damages.
 The case was dismissed in April 2010.

 Other ventures

 Business

 On May 13, 2022, Harrelson opened The Woods WeHo—a cannabis dispensary off Santa Monica Boulevard in Los Angeles, California.

+In September 2023, Harrelson announced the launch of his co-founded The Holistic Spirits Company, a plant-based spirits brand based in Utah.